 Marla has been interviewed about her personal experiences as well as her support groups by Psychology Today, U.S.& News & World Report and many local newspapers.
 She is very passionate about raising awareness for social and performance anxiety, helping people understand that this type of anxiety significantly interferes with people’s lives and goes beyond the typical “butterflies” or “jitters” that many people experience in social and performance situations.
 This continues to be a lifelong mission of hers.

 Marla attended Janet’s Getting Over Stage Fright workshop in 2010 as a participant and had a life-changing experience in overcoming her fear of public speaking.
 From there, Marla connected with Janet and was given the valuable opportunity to collaborate with Janet and learn her methods.
 Marla spent many years training with Janet and now leads the Getting Over Stage Fright workshops.
 Marla has continued to be active in Toastmasters for many years to maintain her progress with speaking in front of groups.

-Marla holds a Master’s degree in Psychology and is a Certified Professional Coach.
-She continues to take courses in the Certified Masters Coach program at the Center for Coaching Certification.
+Marla holds a Master’s degree in Psychology and is a Certified Professional Master Coach through the Center for Coaching Certification school.

 Marla has been working in Clinical Research Trials for nearly two decades conducting studies in the mental health field, specializing in anxiety disorders and substance use.